Mount & Blade II: Bannerlord troops: Tips for managing your armies

 |Transfer||F7||Allows you to transfer specific units to certain locations.
 (For example, you can select shield units to go out in front, then have ranged units follow behind them, and mounted units to the side).|

-Thank you for reading our Mount And Blade 2 Bannerlord troops guide.
-I hope that commanding your armies is now a little less stressful, but I would encourage you to practice with formations against bandits and rogues of smaller sizes, so that you're prepared to face armies.
+I hope that commanding your Bannerlord armies is now a little less stressful, but I would encourage you to practice with formations against bandits and rogues of smaller sizes, so that you're prepared to face armies!
+For more information on how to conduct yourself in the fray, be sure to check out our comprehensive Bannerlord combat guide.